CHRF-Genomics/PARV4-Analysis/README.md

-# TPRV Genotyping and Phylogenetic Analysis Pipeline
+# PARV4 Genotyping and Phylogenetic Analysis Pipeline

 This repository contains scripts and tools for:
 1. **Genotyping** *Parv4* virus sequences based on SNP patterns from VCF files.